 about empty bowls

-Since our first Mason Empty Bowls event in 2015, we have raised more than $27,500 to help fight hunger and food insecurity among Warren County residents.
+Every year, thousands of Empty Bowls events are held worldwide to combat hunger and food insecurity at the community level.
+Since our first Mason Empty Bowls event in 2015, we have raised and distributed more than $74,000 to help fight food insecurity among Warren County residents.

 Interested in becoming a member?
 Contact the Mason Grange using the form on our Contact page.